najir/IrrCertifications/README.md

 ## Data Analysis with Python
 From freecodecamp.org "read data from sources like CSVs and SQL, and how to use libraries like Numpy, Pandas, Matplotlib, and Seaborn to process and visualize data".
 The completion of this certification is broken up into 5 projects.
 All 5 projects are completed on replit.com imported from the freecodecamp's provided git repo.

+#### Completed
 * Uploaded zips of replit, including boilerplate files and data.
 All provided by freecodecamp.org
+* PDF copy of certificate can be found in the root folder for the data analysis project

 ### Mean-Varience-Standard Deviation Calculator
 To be filled in